 In de Battistero di San Giovanni

 After the baptistery we went back to the cathedral.
-There were two lines, one for going inside the cathedral, the other one for climbing its dome.
+There were two lines, one for going inside the cathedral, the other for climbing its dome.
 We picked one without knowing what it was for and were standing behind a Belgium family.
 The lady carried a spray can with cold air.
 We had never seen anything like it.
 It turned out our line was for going inside the church, which was very beautiful.

 Inside the cathedral